 The valedictory session speech of NICOM 2019 was delivered by Shri DilipChenoy, Secretary General, Federation of Indian Chambers of Commerce and Industry (FICCI), on the theme “Future of Jobs from Indian and Global Perspective”.
 He started the session by explaininga quote by Mahatma Gandhi about motivation which said that nothing is stagnant, and that an individual’s performance defines the country’s performance.
 According to him, Emotional Intelligence and Cognitive Flexibility are emerging skill-sets for the evolved job industry.
 He added to it by saying that digitization has caused a disruption in the world, and being a part of it by development is to be done in order to grow.
 Globally there is a lot of advancement in terms of utilization of Big Data.
 He explains its evolution by stating that previously one couldn’t event imagine services like OYO Rooms, Swiggy and Zomato etc. The future, he said, will deal with the interaction of humans with robots.
 He further shared how digitization has brought in changing demands for jobs, and that loss of jobs shouldn’t be big concern as new jobs dealing with technology are constantly being created.
 He ended the session with the quote, “A journey of a thousand miles begins with a single step” by Lao Tzu.

-The guest of honour was Dr. Samir Shah, Associate Clinical Professor, Drexel University, USA.
+Dr. Samir Shah, Associate Clinical Professor, Drexel University, USA.
 He talked about customer relations and engagement.
 He explained how customers are an important aspect of an organization.
 As it is the tendency of customers to trust other customers more than the company, it is important to focus on that aspect.
 Dr. Shah said that customers evolve as does the customer base, and companies need to evolve according to these changing needs.